 Rather than being a tubular bridge the new span is now supported by arches.
 A single railway track carries the trains to and from Holyhead.
 On top of this is a roadway carrying traffic on the A55 Expressway.
-The traffic on the bridge is monitored by video cameras that are now connected to the Internet.
+Another Youtube video tells the story of the reconstruction, with lots of archival footage.

 And today, the lions that once had pride of place at the entrance to the tubular bridge now sit forlornly below the road surface as thousands of vehicles thunder past.